isb-cgc/readthedocs/docs/source/sections/data/CBTTC_about.rst

 *****************
-CBTTC Data Set
+CBTN Data Set
 *****************

-About the Children's Brain Tumor Tissue Consortium
+About the Children's Brain Tumor Network
 ------------------------------------------------------------
-The `Children's Brain Tumor Tissue Consortium <cbttc.org>`_ (CBTTC) provides free and open access data to find a cure for pediatric brain cancer.
+The `Children's Brain Tumor Network <cbtn.org>`_ (CBTN) seeks to innovate discoveries, to pioneer new treatments and to support open science to improve the health of every child and young adult diagnosed with a brain tumor.
+Previously, it was named the `Children's Brain Tumor Tissue Consortium <cbttc.org>`_ (CBTTC).

 About the Pediatric Brain Cancer Pilot proteome study (PDC000180) Data Set
 ---------------------------------------------------------------------

-CBTTC has data from over 3300 patients, with over 6500 samples available for access.
-It has whole genome and whole exome sequences, RNA-Seq and miRNA-Seq available for research.
+ICPC has studies on the Proteogenomics of Gastric Cancer and HBV-Related Hepatocellular Carcinima available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
+ISB-CGC has procured this data through the PDC API.

-CPTAC data consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
-The program analyzed more than 700 cases.
-The Genomic Data Commons (GDC) currently has controlled VCF, TSV, and BAM data available.
-The Project ID in the GDC Data Portal is `CPTAC-2 <https://portal.gdc.cancer.gov/projects/CPTAC-2>`_ and `CPTAC-3 <https://portal.gdc.cancer.gov/projects/CPTAC-3>`_.
+The CBTTC has a Pediatric Branin Cancer Pilot Study.